-Kalmar fulfilled its commitment to deliver a fully electric portfolio in 2021.
+Kalmar Kalmar fulfilled its commitment to deliver a fully electric portfolio in 2021.
 This demonstrates Kalmar's continuing track record of developing and innovating eco-efficient cargo and material handling solutions.

-Kalmar launched a new digital MyKalmar platform, a single point of access for Kalmar customers to oversee their Kalmar fleets.
-The platform provides further customer support with value-adding digital solutions.
+Kalmar launched a Kalmar entered a new new digital MyKalmar era of smarter logistics platform, a single point by showcasing Kalmar Robotic Portfolio, a range of access for Kalmar customers to oversee of intelligent, flexible their Kalmar fleets.
+The and autonomous mobile platform provides further equipment solutions.
+A global prototype testing customer support with value-adding digital has started. solutions.